pipelight/doc.pipelight/guide/why.md

-# Why SimpCICD
+# Why Simp ?

 Have you ever dive into DevOps?
 CICD tools are such a pain.
-I was tired of the heavy config needed for CICD's other tools to work well.
+I was tired of the heavy config needed for deployement tools to work well.

 As my projects or all so small and written in Javascript